Camuti Consultation Service

 The quality, accuracy, and efficiency of our services are reliant upon the information that our consultants receive prior to contacting you.

-- Our hours of operation are Monday, Wednesday, and Friday from 10am - 12pm and 2pm - 4pm EST
+- Our hours of operation are Monday, Wednesday, and Friday (with the exception of holidays).

-- A consultant will contact you within 48 hours of your call
+- A consultant will contact you within 72 hours of finalizing your request.

-- If a consultant is unable to reach you after attempting to do so three times over a period of 48 hours, your case will be transferred to inactive status; please contact us at your earliest convenience to reactivate your consultation
+- If a consultant is unable to reach you after attempting to do so three times within the 72 hour period, your case will be transferred to inactive status; please contact us at your earliest convenience to reactivate your consultation.

-- We ask that you do not contact us regarding the status of your consultation unless 48 hours have lapsed since initial contact or reactivation
+- We ask that you do not contact us regarding the status of your consultation unless 72 hours have lapsed since initial contact or reactivation.

 Feline Health Center members receive a 20% discount on general consultations along with other benefits of being an FHC member.
 See our membership page to apply and receive a discount on your general consultation.
 Payments can be made by American Express, Discover, MasterCard or Visa.